MATTER and SHAPE 2026

 The Zhú series of lighting fixtures showcases the vitality of traditional craftsmanship

-In 2026, the Jianze Chinese Bamboo Research Project showcased a brand-new series for the Palm Bamboo System at MATTER and SHAPE.
+In 2026, the Jianze Chinese Bamboo Research Project showcased a new series within the Zong Zhu System at MATTER and SHAPE.
 The Stool, High Stool, and Basket continue the in-depth exploration of palm bamboo materials.
-The seat of the Stool is made of nan bamboo strips hand-woven with paper rope, allowing for easy disassembly and installation.
-The bamboo basket of the Basket is hand-woven under the guidance of Master Hu Zhengren, and it can be embedded in the palm bamboo frame or used independently.
-Each palm bamboo frame is handcrafted by masters from the Yin Workshop, who have inherited skills for decades.
-The natural texture of the bamboo and the details of the hand weaving together create a tranquil yet powerful language of objects.
+The seat of the Stool is made from nan bamboo strips hand-woven with paper rope, allowing for easy disassembly and installation.
+The bamboo basket is hand-woven under the guidance of Master Hu Zhengren and can be either embedded in the Zong Zhu frame or used independently.
+Each Zong Zhu frame is handcrafted by masters from the Yin Workshop, who have inherited their skills over decades.
+The natural texture of the bamboo and the details of the hand-weaving together create a tranquil yet powerful object language.

-Chinese woodworking master Yin Hongqiang is making a series of rattan and bamboo products.
-He inherits traditional Chinese Su-style woodworking techniques and has collaborated with Finnish design master Kukkaporo for decades, showcasing superb woodworking skills.
-Master Yin, based on decades of wood processing experience, has developed a set of production methods tailored to the shapes and material characteristics of rattan and bamboo.
+Chinese woodworking master Yin Hongqiang produces the rattan and bamboo series.
+He inherits traditional Chinese Su-style woodworking techniques and has collaborated with Finnish design master Yrjö Kukkapuro for decades, demonstrating exceptional woodworking skill.
+Drawing on decades of experience, Master Yin has developed a set of production methods tailored to the shapes and material characteristics of rattan and bamboo.

-These new works continue the design language of the Zhú Lounge Chair and Side Table, which debuted last year, while expanding the functional dimensions of the brown bamboo system.
-From seating to storage, from single pieces to a series, the brown bamboo system is gradually building a complete spectrum of household objects.
+These new works continue the design language of the Zhú Lounge Chair and Side Table, which debuted last year, while expanding the functional dimensions of the Zong Zhu system.
+From seating to storage, from single pieces to a series, the Zong Zhu system is gradually building a comprehensive range of household objects.

 MATTER and SHAPE 2026: An Immersive Design Experience